 It’s one of the best and easiest times to be an English-speaking anime fan.
 Between the now-merged Funimation and Crunchy Roll, you can pretty much find any and all animation from Japan you could want.
 Dubs or subs, you’ve got access to a whole plethora.
 Didn’t used to be the case, of course.
 Until fairly recently, if you came across anime in North America, it was recut, redubbed, and often entirely rewritten versions.
+Speed Racer was the Americanized version of Mach Go Go Go; Space Battleship Yamato became Star Blazers, stuff like that.
+However the most popular of these would arguably be Robotech, an animated series culled from a whopping three totally separate original anime series.
+The entire show is available now on Blu-ray from Funimation, and it’s a fascinating ride.

 Part one, “The Macross Saga,” concerns humanity’s discovery of a crashed alien ship and subsequent battle against a race of giant warriors called the Zentraedi.
 We meet a young pilot named Rick Hunter as he first gets in the cockpit of a strange transforming jet fighter.
 He soon rescues a young singer named Lynn Minmei and as the fight to save humanity takes off, we get a lot of interpersonal drama between the people as they fight the Zentraedi.
 The would-be romance between Rick and Minmei hits a snag when Rick meets First Officer Lisa Hayes.